 The people are warm and welcoming, the land itself is magical in every experience.
 It is a land of myth and legends, and the diverse landscape from ice to green; volcanoes and waterfalls is breathtaking.

-Here are some top reasons why you should visit Iceland on your next vacation.
+Here are some top reasons why you should go to Iceland on your next vacation.

 1. The Northern Lights